Diseases & Conditions : The Child Having Surgery

 After your surgeon has determined your child may be discharged, a registered nurse will need to discuss home care with you as well as provide you with written instructions.
 Before discharge, make sure you understand:

-Any treatments you need to provide for your child at home, such as changing dressings on a wound or doing deep breathing exercises
+Any treatments you need to provide for your child at home.
+These include changing dressings on a wound or doing deep breathing exercises

-Medications you may need to give your child, such as antibiotics or pain medications
+Medicines you may need to give your child, such as antibiotics or pain medicines

 Any activity restrictions your child may have, and for how long he or she must be observed